Who doesn't like liver cake?

 The smell filling your kitchen may well be driving pup mad, but let the cake cool for a bit.
 It's totally safe for humans to eat, but having tried it, it's not recommended.

-Once you have taken photos and shared them with us below in the comments or on our Facebook page, cut the cake into cubes about the size of some dice and give your dog a tasty treat!
+We hope you have been able to follow this easy liver cake recipe for your dog.
+Remember to take some photos of your dog enjoying this tasty treat and share them with us on our Facebook page, Simply cut the liver cake into cubes about the size of some dice and give your dog a tasty treat!
 Enjoy!

 Like many of you, we love to take our two dogs away with us when we go on holiday - we even took Sprocket on our honeymoon in a VW Camper to the Isle of Skye!